Dr Simon R. Stones

-Simon's academic background is in Life Sciences, where he graduated from The University of Manchester with a first class BSc (Hons) in Biomedical Sciences with Industrial/Professional Experience.
-Simon spent twelve months in an international healthcare consultancy, providing insight-led, evidence-driven analysis, strategy and communications, for clients in the pharmaceutical, biotechnology and related sectors.
+Before completing his PhD in healthcare studies, Simon graduated from The University of Manchester with a first class BSc (Hons) in Biomedical Sciences with Industrial/Professional Experience.
+During that time, Simon spent twelve months in an international healthcare consultancy, providing insight-led, evidence-driven analysis, strategy and communications, for clients in the pharmaceutical, biotechnology and related sectors.
 Simon worked across a number of disease areas, including neurology, oncology, respiratory, and rheumatology.
+After completing his PhD, Simon transitioned into medical communications as a Medical Writer, working across a number of project types and therapeutic areas for biopharmaceutical clients.

 - BSc (Hons) Biomedical Sciences with Industrial/Professional Experience, The University of Manchester